 Resh earned his doctoral degree at the American University’s School of Public Affairs in 2011.
 From 2011 to 2014, he was a tenure-track assistant professor in public management at Indiana University’s School of Public and Environmental Affairs.
-Since 2014, he is a tenure-track assistant professor at the University of Southern California’s Sol Price School of Public Policy.
-Resh also co-directs the USC Price On the Rhine study abroad program.
+Beginning 2014, he was an assistant professor, and in 2018 he was appointed tenured professor at the University of Southern California’s Sol Price School of Public Policy.
+Resh also co-directs the USC Price on the Rhine study abroad program.

 Bill’s research focuses on executive politics and organizational behavior.
 A common theme in his work is how administrative structure and political environments affect the behaviors and perceptions of individuals in public organizations.

 His work has been published in peer reviewed journals such as the Journal of Public Administration Research and Theory, Public Administration Review, Presidential Studies Quarterly, American Review of Public Administration, Review of Public Personnel Administration, Review of Policy Research, and the International Public Management Journal and academic presses such as Oxford University Press.
 Bill also has a book through Johns Hopkins University Press entitled Rethinking the Administrative Presidency.
 In this work, he finds that the trust established between presidential appointees and career executives is critical to achieving performance and advancing presidential interests administratively.
 Bill also has recent work on the Federal Employee Viewpoint Survey that has garnered much professional and media attention.

 Click here for recent news.